 • The remote must accept RC4 algorithm.

-The captured NTLM hash is be used as the RC4 encryption key in pass-the-key to authenticate against Kerberos.
+The captured NTLM hash is used as the RC4 encryption key in pass-the-key to authenticate against Kerberos.

 Example